Graphic art software

 Graphic art software is a subclass of application software used for graphic design, multimedia development, stylized image development, technical illustration, general image editing, or simply to access graphic files.
-Art software uses either raster or vector graphic reading and editing methods to create, edit, and view art.
+Art software uses either raster graphics or vector graphics reading and editing methods to create, edit, and view art.

 Many artists and other creative professionals today use personal computers rather than traditional media.
-Using graphic art software may be more efficient than rendering using traditional media by requiring less hand–eye coordination, requiring less mental imaging skill, and utilizing the computer's quicker (sometimes more accurate) automated rendering functions to create images.
-However, advanced level computer styles, effects and editing methods may require a steeper learning curve of computer technical skills than what was required to learn traditional hand rendering and mental imaging skills.
-The potential of the software to enhance or hinder creativity may depend on the intuitiveness of the interface.
+Using graphic art software may be more efficient than rendering using traditional media by needing less eye–hand coordination and less mental imaging skill, and using the computer's quicker (sometimes more accurate) automated rendering functions to create images.
+However, advanced level computer styles, effects and editing methods may need a steeper learning curve of computer technical skills than what was needed to learn traditional hand rendering and mental imaging skills.
+The potential of the software to enhance or hinder creativity may depend on the intuitiveness of the user interface.